Soro82/book-horse-riding-lesson/README.md

 * This field is validated to ensure the user does not choose a previous date.
 * The next three input fields are dropdown menus allowing the user to choose from a specific list.
 * The user can choose the lesson time, indoor or outdoor and their level of experience.
+* There are also two optional input fields at the bottom of the form.
+* The first allows the user to indicate if they are an adult or a child.
+* The second allows the user to enter their height in meters.

 ![Make Booking Page](documentation/screenshots/tablet/make_booking.png)